 You will have access to industry-standard technologies to study the earth and atmosphere, including the Raman-shifted Eye-safe Aerosol Lidar (REAL), Inductively Coupled Plasma Mass Spectrometry, and a Scanning Electron Microscope.

 Wondering whether a degree in environmental sciences might be right for you?
-Contact us ask questions or set up a conversation with one of our advisors.
+Contact us to ask questions or set up a conversation with one of our advisors.

 Phone: 530-898-5262